frederico-kluser/kluser/markdown/documentation.md

 ### Passing multiple props ?

-only separates each prop with semicolon, ex:
+separates only each prop with semicolon:

 ```html
 <div